Datovis/woomoo/source/_posts/recommended-notebooks-and-sheets-for-wireframing.md

 date: 2012-11-15 10:21:00
 tags: Utilities
 author: Leo Lin
+description: We're always looking for good notebooks and sketch papers to use with POP.
+Here are some recommendations.
 ---

 We're always looking for good notebooks and sketch papers to use with POP.
 Here are some recommendations.